WHSmith

-WH Smith plc, trading as WHSmith (also written WH Smith and formerly as W. H. Smith & Son), is a British travel retailer, with headquarters in London, England, which operates a chain of railway station, airport, port, hospital and motorway service station shops selling books, stationery, magazines, newspapers, entertainment products and confectionery.
+WH Smith plc is a British travel retailer, operating in Europe, North America, the Asia Pacific and the Middle East.
+Predominately operating in airports, alongside railway stations, hospitals and service stations, the company is best known as a retailer of refreshments, books, and entertainment.
+The company trades under a series of brands, mainly WHSmith and InMotion.

-The company was formed by Henry Walton Smith and his wife Anna in 1792 as a news vendor in London.
-It remained under the ownership of the Smith family for many years and saw large-scale expansion during the 1970s as the company began to diversify into other markets.
-Following a rejected private equity takeover in 2004, the company began to focus on its core retail business.
+Formed by Henry Walton Smith and his wife Anna in 1792 as a news vendor in London, it remained under the ownership of the Smith family for many years and saw large-scale expansion during the 1970s as the company began to diversify into other retail categories.
+Following a rejected private equity takeover in 2004, the company began to focus on its core high street and travel businesses.
+In July 2025, the company sold its 480 high street locations to Modella Capital, who rebranded them as TGJones.

 In the 1960s, the company facilitated the creation of the SBN book identifier, which later became the internationally-used ISBN.

-WHSmith sold its UK high-street retail operation to Modella Capital in 2025, in order to focus on its travel-related outlets; the new owner rebranded the shops as TGJones.

 WHSmith is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.

 History

 Formation

-The WHSmith logo until the early 1990s, featuring the then-familiar cube of letters.
+The WHSmith logo until the mid-1990s, featuring the then-familiar cube of letters.
 This was briefly revived on special bags and merchandise to mark the firm's 225th anniversary in 2017.

 In 1792, Henry Walton Smith and his wife Anna established the business as a news vendor in Little Grosvenor Street, London.
 After their deaths, the business — valued in 1812 at £1,280 — was taken over by their youngest son William Henry Smith, and in 1846 the firm became W. H. Smith & Son when his only son, also named William Henry, became a partner.
 The firm took advantage of the railway boom by opening news-stands on railway stations, beginning with Euston in 1848.
 In 1850, the firm opened depots in Birmingham, Manchester and Liverpool.
 It also ran a circulating library service, from 1860 to 1961, and a publishing business based at the Steam Press, Cirencester.
 The younger W. H. Smith used the success of the firm as a springboard into politics, becoming a Member of Parliament (MP) in 1868 and serving as a minister in several Conservative governments.